Scottish Councils Collaborating to Deliver Streamlined Process for Contract and Supplier Management

 Lynsey agrees, and adds: “When contracts are up for renewal, whether due to contract expiry, changing business requirement, service user needs, newer technology, or market or legislative developments, we are better placed to negotiate terms and conditions because our relationships are more founded on trust.”

 The single process has introduced a mechanism for collaboration that could be appropriate for any set of authorities, or even for businesses in other sectors.
-Both Lynsey and Tommy have worked in the public and private sectors and feel the system has benefits for both, through its ease of use, flexibility and range of management reports.
+Both Lynsey and Tommy have worked in the public and private sectors and feel the system has benefits for both, through its ease of use, flexibility and the range of management reports it can produce.

 “It is definitely beneficial to work as one organisation,” said Lynsey.
 “Sharing supplier and services information, and employing our aggregated knowledge to make informed decisions, has got to be the sensible way forward, for anyone, especially at a time when we are all focusing on making savings, but still want quality.”